Coronavirus case in New Zealand: Panicked shoppers empty shelves

 "We have been doing our groceries on Friday evenings for the past four years.
 Never seen anything this bad."

-A New Zealand resident, aged in their 60s, is in isolation at Auckland City Hospital after arriving on an Emirates flight from Iran, via Bali, on Wednesday with a cough and difficulty breathing.
+A New Zealand resident, aged in their 60s, is in isolation at Auckland City Hospital after arriving on an Emirates flight (EK450) from Iran, via Bali, on Wednesday with a cough and difficulty breathing.
+They had been wearing a mask.

 The person travelled home in a private car but felt unwell so family called Healthline.
 They were advised to seek medical attention and went to the hospital's emergency department.